Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Simple analytical estimate

-For a more quantitative estimation, we consider the liquid-drop model of nucleus where the nucleon density distribution has a sharp surface $\rho(r,\theta,\phi)=\rho_0$ when $r<R(\theta,\phi)$ and zero beyond.
-We limit the discussion to head-on collisions with nearly maximum overlap, i.e. the two nuclei not only have zero impact parameter, but are also aligned $\Omega_1=\Omega_2$ to ensure the overlap region contains all the nucleons $\npart=2A$.
+For a more quantitative estimation, I consider the liquid-drop model where the nucleon density distribution has a sharp surface.
+I limit the discussion to head-on collisions with nearly maximum overlap, i.e. the two nuclei not only have zero impact parameter, but are also aligned $\Omega_1=\Omega_2$ to ensure the overlap region contains all the nucleons $\npart=2A$.
 In this case it is easy to show (see Ref.~\cite{Jia:2021tzt} and Appendix~\ref{sec:app1})

 where the $D^{l}_{m,m'}(\Omega)$ is the Wigner matrix.
-Similar expressions often appear, unsurprisingly, in nuclear structure literature when discussing the projection of quadrupole moment of ellipsoid in the laboratory frame (see for example Ref.~\cite{Niksic:2011sg}), except with a different coefficient.
-This expression gives the probability density distributions of $\delta d_{\perp}/d_{\perp}$ that are shown in the bottom row of Fig.~\ref{fig:1} (the distribution for the prolate case was previously derived in a different context~\cite{Alhassid:2014fca}).
-From these, we can easily integrate to obtain the expression for cumulants of any order, e.g.:
+From this, one obtain directly the probability density distributions of $\delta d_{\perp}/d_{\perp}$ shown in the bottom row of Fig.~\ref{fig:1} (the distribution for the prolate case was previously derived in a different context~\cite{Alhassid:2014fca}).
+From these, one can easily integrate to obtain the expression for cumulants of any order, e.g.: